-All the requirements detailed in this document and the Provider Agreement must be met.
+All the requirements detailed in this document must be met.
 They have been introduced to ensure that funding is spent in accordance with the 'Early Education and Childcare Statutory Guidance for Local Authorities' and to meet the financial requirements of Warwickshire County Council.